data-hound/Intracity-Fare-Estimation/README.md

 We are providing a training dataset( of 20k samples ) describing trips/samples for past 2 years ( from 01/01/2015 to 31/12/2016 ) for different modes of transport in different cities of India .
 Each data sample corresponds to one complete trip . it contains 11 features as follows :-

-ID( Integer ) : It is a unique identifier for different samples .
+    ID( Integer ) : It is a unique identifier for different samples.
     TIMESTAMP( Datetime ) : It is trip start time .
 It’s format is like (Year) - (Month) - (Day) (Hours) : ( Minutes ) : (Seconds ).
     STARTING_LATITUDE( Float ) : It is trip start time position’s latitude in degree North .
     STARTING_LONGITUDE( Float ) : It is trip start time position’s longitude in degree East .
     DESTINATION_LATITUDE( Float ) : It is trip stop time position’s latitude in degree North.
     DESTINATION_LONGITUDE( Float ) : It is trip stop time position’s longitude in degree East.
     VEHICLE_TYPE( String ) : It tells different transport vehicle type used for the trip .
     TOTAL_LUGGAGE_WEIGHT( Float ) : It is total luggage carried by the passenger in kilograms .
     WAIT_TIME( Float ) : It is the time for which driver waited for the passenger before start of the trip in minutes .
     TRAFFIC_STUCK_TIME( Integer ) : It is the time for which vehicle waited in traffic in minutes .
     DISTANCE( Integer ) : It is total distance covered in a trip in kilometres .
 Moreover , file contains TARGET VARIABLE - FARE( Integer ) which tells complete trip cost .

 File Descriptions :